-For aeroplane commercial air transport operations:

-- (iv) Except as provided for in (v), until 1 January 2005 all aeroplanes operated on long-range overwater flights shall be equipped with at least two survival ELT (ELT(S)). - (v) All aeroplanes for which the individual certificate of airworthiness is first issued after 1 January 2002, operated on long-range over-water flights shall be equipped with at least two ELTs, one of which shall be automatic. - (vi) From 1 January 2005, all aeroplanes operated on long-range over-water flights shall be equipped with at least two ELTs, one of which shall be automatic. - (vii) Except as provided for in (viii), until 1 January 2005 aeroplanes on flight over designated land areas shall be equipped with at least one ELT. - (viii) All aeroplanes for which the individual certificate of airworthiness is first issued after 1 January 2002, on flight over designated land areas shall be equipped with at least one automatic ELT. - (ix) From 1 January 2005, aeroplanes on flight over designated land areas shall be equipped with at least one automatic ELT.
+For aeroplane commercial air transport operations: - (i) Except as provided for in (ii) below, all aeroplanes authorized to carry more than 19 passengers shall be equipped with at least one automatic ELT or two ELTs of any type. - (ii) All aeroplanes authorized to carry more than 19 passengers for which the individual certificate of airworthiness is first issued after 1 July 2008 shall be equipped with at least two ELTs, one of which shall be automatic. - (iii) Except as provided for in (iv) below, all aeroplanes authorized to carry 19 passengers or less shall be equipped with at least one ELT of any type. - (iv) All aeroplanes authorized to carry 19 passengers or less for which the individual certificate of airworthiness is first issued after 1 July 2008 shall be equipped with at least one automatic ELT. - (v) ELT equipment carried to satisfy the requirements of (i), (ii), (iii) and (iv) above shall operate in accordance with the relevant provisions of Annex 10, Volume III.